 How to Apply for VET TEC

 Complete VA Form 22-0994 Application for Veteran Employment Through Technology Education Courses (VET TEC).

-Do not start the form online without logging in; if you are allowed to do so you may not be able to save your forms.
-At application time be sure to submit the following documentation; it is best to have these items ready before you begin your online form.
-The VA will require:
+Do not start the form online without logging in; if you are allowed to do so, you may not be able to save your forms.
+At application time, submit the following documentation; it is best to have these items ready before you begin your online form.
+The VA will require the following:

 - Direct deposit information

 - Highest level of education